Blown Three Mold

 The three main categories of three-mold glass patterns are Geometric, Arch and Baroque.
-Diamond patterning, also known as diamond diapering or diamond quilting, is the most common Geometric design and can be found on tableware items such as decanters, stoppers, cruets, casters, condiment sets, pitchers, punch bowls, pans, dishes, preserve dishes, mugs, tumblers, wine glasses, celery glasses and salts, and doll dishes.
+Diamond patterning, also known as diamond diapering or diamond quilting, is the most common geometric design and can be found on tableware items such as decanters, stoppers, cruets, casters, condiment sets, pitchers, punch bowls, pans, dishes, preserve dishes, mugs, tumblers, wine glasses, celery glasses, salts, and doll dishes.

-Our museum example represents a geometric GII-28 Blown Three Mold decanter bottle in a quart size.
+Our museum example represents a quart geometric GII-28 blown three-mold decanter.
 These decanters are sometimes found with a decanter-type mouth treatment consisting of a short neck and a flared-out rim.
 They are rarely found with a long neck and an applied mouth treatment like our example.

 See the museum example of a pint GV-3 “Success to the Railroad” and Horse Pulling Cart historical flask also attributed to the Keene Marlboro Street Glassworks.

 See the museum example of a pint GVII-1 Sunburst Flask attributed to the Keene Marlboro Street Glassworks.

 This bottle was purchased from a Dick Withington auction many years ago from the Roland Sallada collection.
 Mr. Sallada was a longtime collector from New Hampshire who lived in the same town as the consignor.
 The consignor adds, “As a tribute, I brought the GII-28 decanter to his resting site for a little reunion.”

 Primary Image: Blown Three Mold GII-18 Decanter imaged on location by Alan DeMaison, FOHBC Virtual Museum Midwest Studio.